suryart/dynamic_configuration/README.markdown

-# dynamic_configuration: Application configuration made easy
+# Application configuration made easy

 Rails made great innovations in almost all areas of web application development, yet it surprisingly does not provide any means for